Neon lamp: Flicker flame

 When the current through the lamp is lower than the current for the highest-current discharge path, the glow discharge may become unstable and not cover the entire surface of the electrodes.
 This may be a sign of aging of the indicator lamp, and is exploited in the decorative "flicker flame" neon lamps.
 However, while too low a current causes flickering, too high a current increases the wear of the electrodes by stimulating sputtering, which coats the internal surface of the lamp with metal and causes it to darken.

 The potential needed to strike the discharge is higher than what is needed to sustain the discharge.
 When there is not enough current, the glow forms around only part of the electrode surface.
 Convective currents make the glowing areas flow upwards, not unlike the discharge in a Jacob's ladder.
 A photoionization effect can also be observed here, as the electrode area covered by the glow discharge can be increased by shining light at the lamp.

 Efficiency

 In comparison with incandescent lamps, neon lamps have much higher luminous efficacy.
 Incandescence is heat-driven light emission, so a large portion of the electric energy put into an incandescent lamp is converted into heat.
-Non-incandescent light sources such as neon lamps, fluorescent lamps, and light emitting diodes are therefore much more energy efficient than normal incandescent lamps.
+Non-incandescent light sources such as neon lamps, fluorescent lamps, and light-emitting diodes are therefore much more energy efficient than normal incandescent lamps.
+LEDs are the highest efficiency.

 Green neon lamps can produce up to 65 lumens per watt of power input, while white neon lamps have an efficacy of around 50 lumens per watt.
 In contrast, a standard incandescent lamp only produces around 13.5 lumens per watt.